Michel Hockx

+Early life and education

+Hockx was born in the Netherlands.
+He holds a PhD in Chinese literature from Leiden University.

+Academic career

-He has published widely, both in English and in Chinese, on topics related to modern Chinese poetry and literary culture, especially early 20th-century Chinese magazine literature and print culture and contemporary Internet literature.
+Hockx has published widely, both in English and in Chinese, on topics related to modern Chinese poetry and literary culture, especially early 20th-century Chinese magazine literature and print culture and contemporary Internet literature.
 He is the author of Questions of Style: Literary Societies and Literary Journals in Modern China, 1911-1937, which focuses on how the style of Republican-era Chinese literature was shaped by the context in which it was produced.
 His latest book, Internet Literature in China, was listed by Choice magazine as one of the “Top 25 Outstanding Academic Titles of 2015.”
 His ongoing research focuses on the effects of moral censorship on the preservation and digitization of modern Chinese cultural products.

 In December 2016, Hockx's first book A Snowy Morning was made freely available to download under an Open Access licence.